 Provisions of the Takeovers Act apply if the offeree company is:

-- a public corporation whose voting shares are traded on the regulated market; or
+- a public corporation whose voting shares are traded in the regulated market; or

-- a joint-stock company whose shares are not traded on the regulated market if such a company has at least 250 shareholders (on the last day of the preceding year that is relevant for the purpose of assessing the application of the Takeovers Act); or total equity capital of more than EUR 4 million (as evident from the most recent public announcement of the annual report of the company concerned, according to the Companies Act).
+- a joint-stock company whose shares are not traded in the regulated market if such a company has at least 250 shareholders (on the last day of the preceding year that is relevant for the purpose of assessing whether the Takeovers Act applies); or total equity capital of more than EUR 4 million (as evident from the most recent public announcement of the annual report of the company concerned, according to the Companies Act).

 Mandatory takeover bid

-A mandatory takeover bid shall be made by an offeror achieving the takeover threshold, which is 1/3 of the voting rights in the offeree company.
+A mandatory takeover bid is made by an offeror that reaches the takeover threshold, namely, 1/3 of the voting rights in the offeree company.

 Voluntary takeover bid

-A voluntary takeover bid may be made by an offeror which has less than 1/3 of the voting rights prior to announcing the intended takeover bid.
+A voluntary takeover bid may be made by an offeror which holds less than 1/3 of the voting rights prior to announcing the intended takeover bid.

 Successful bid threshold

-The offeror may, if it wants, define a successful bid threshold in its takeover bid.
-The successful bid threshold is the lowest percentage of all securities the bidder is obliged to acquire, together with securities already in its possession, on the basis of a takeover bid in order to make the bid binding upon it.
-In case of a mandatory takeover bid, the offeror must define the successful bid threshold, which may not be less than 50% share of all of the target company’s voting shares plus one share, unless the acquirer’s share has already reached 50% of all of the target company’s voting shares.
+The offeror may, if they want, define a successful bid threshold in its takeover bid.
+A successful bid threshold is the lowest percentage of all securities the bidder is obliged to acquire, together with securities already held, on the basis of a takeover bid in order to make the bid binding upon them.
+In the case of a mandatory takeover bid, the offeror must define the successful bid threshold, which may not be less than 50% of all of the target company’s voting shares plus one share, unless the acquirer’s share has already reached 50% of all the target company’s voting shares.

 Compensation and fair price

-A takeover bid shall indicate the type of compensation involved.
-Compensation can be made by way of cash or securities (cash, substitute, combined and alternative bids).
+A takeover bid must indicate the type of compensation involved.
+Compensation may be provided by way of cash or securities (cash, substitute, combined and alternative bids).

-The price in the takeover bid shall not be lower than the highest price at which the offeror acquired securities in the last 12 months prior to publication of the bid.
-If the offeror acquires securities within one year of the expiry of the time limit for accepting the successful takeover bid at a price higher than the price in this bid, it shall pay the accepting parties the difference in price within eight days of the acquisition.
+The price in a takeover bid must not be lower than the highest price at which the offeror acquired securities in the last 12 months prior to publication of the bid.
+If the offeror acquires securities within 1 year of expiry of the time limit for accepting the successful takeover bid at a price higher than the price in this bid, it must pay the accepting parties the difference in price within 8 days of the acquisition.